Katario/thelist_react_front/README.md

 TODO:
 - Customize the scrollbar for the left menu
 - Add animations
-- Add body for the content part
 - Add a "create" button
 - Check responsiveness
 - Add the PWA functionnalities
-- Connect to the API
 - Create differents types of pages
 - Add scss
 - Change font
-- Maybe move author?